3F/web.vsSBE/API.md

 # vsSolutionBuildEvent API #

-The vsSolutionBuildEvent project also providing the API level.
+The vsSolutionBuildEvent project also provide the API level.
 This can be used with any external application for work with events/actions.

 For example, this already implemented in our products as part of vsSolutionBuildEvent project: